aloysiusose/Spring-Security-Demo-with-JWT/README.md

 the JWT can be verified.

 ##
-In this application, I havw created a customized authentication(Log in) mechanism which uses a username and pasword to authenticate and returns a jwt token.
+In this application, I have created a customized authentication(Log in) mechanism which uses a username and pasword to authenticate and returns a jwt token.
-Since i have not enabled basic authentication, the basic authentication filter is disabled which means i will have to created an authentication object explicitly.
+Since I have not enabled basic authentication, the basic authentication filter is disabled which means i will have to created an authentication object explicitly.
 Authentication is handled by the Authentication Manager which uses a provider manger to authenticate by calling the authentication method.
-The authentocation aanager, Authentication provider were exposed as a bean so that it can be in the conext.
+The authentocation manager, Authentication provider were exposed as a bean so that it can be in the context.

 ## What is not included
 Both unit and integration tests are not inculded in this repo at thus moment.